Share this post on:

 People with INFP Personality Type are often described as romantic, creative, and values-driven.

-Mediators spend a lot of time exploring their purpose in life and are intensely interested in serving humanity and how to help others best.
+Mediators spend a lot of time exploring their purpose in life.
+They are intensely interested in serving humanity and how to best help others.

 With Introverted Feelings as their dominant function, Mediators use personal feelings and subjective values when making decisions.